Blog-Reference and Blog-Reference on Jul 10 adapted to context and Blog-Reference on Jul 18

 Economists are too stupid for the elementary mathematics of accounting.*

-* For more details of the bigger picture see cross-references Accounting
+* For details of the big picture see cross-references Accounting